sotosoc/bible_ventilated/README.md

 I can see the advantage of a preacher being able to reference a text for consideration.
-But what are the cons of having chapter and verse numbers in every printed version of the Bible?
+But what are the cons of having chapter and verse numbers in almost every printed version of the Bible?

 I created these to read and to understand the Scriptures, not reference it to ***impress*** others or to ***argue*** with them.